Study level

 Objectives

-The objective of this course is to take advantage of the students' knowledge of polymeric and inorganic materials in order to prepare membranes with their own functionalities (thin film geometry, chemistry/texture compromise for an optimal management of the functional duality permeability/selectivity).
-At the end of this course, students will be able to choose a preparation process adapted to a target membrane function, and to master the parameters of this process.
+The aim of this course is to apply students' knowledge of polymeric and inorganic materials to the preparation of membranes with their own specific functionalities (thin-film geometry, chemistry/texture compromise for optimum management of the permeability/selectivity functional duality).
+On completion of this course, students should be able to choose a preparation process adapted to a target membrane function, and master the parameters of this process.

-Macromolecular chemistry / polymeric materials, inorganic chemistry / inorganic materials
+Macromolecular chemistry / polymer materials, inorganic chemistry / inorganic materials

 Solutions, colloids, interfaces